-Mary’s Classic Guacamole Recipe is my new favorite with its touch of heat from jalapenos, a dash of color from minced tomatoes and a smattering of fresh cilantro.
+This Best Guacamole Recipe is perfection with a touch of heat from jalapenos, a dash of color from minced tomatoes and a smattering of fresh cilantro.
+Served at my latest book club meeting, it got rave reviews from my girlfriends!

 I have a weak spot when it comes to guacamole and chips.
-Who needs dinner when there is a bowl of the best recipe for guacamole along with lightly salted tortilla chips?
+Who needs dinner when there is a bowl of the Homemade Guacamole along with lightly salted tortilla chips?
+A heavenly combo.
+Scroll down for my tips on how to buy an avocado at the grocery store.

 My whole family trekked to Colorado this summer to visit my dad, who was delighted to see his grandchildren and go on “adventures.”
 When my sisters and I were children, we spent the majority of our summer vacations in the picturesque ski town of Aspen, Colorado.
 Decades ago, summers were quiet and the streets were filled with few tourists.